geoserver/geoserver/doc/en/user/source/styling/sld-reference/rastersymbolizer.rst

 ContrastEnhancement
 ^^^^^^^^^^^^^^^^^^^

-The <ContrastEnhancement> element is used in color channels to adjust the relative brightness of the data in that channel.
-There are three types of enhancements possible.
+The ``<ContrastEnhancement>`` element is used to adjust the relative brightness of the image data.
+A ``<ContrastEnhancement>`` element can be specified for the entire image, or in individual ``Channel`` elements.
+In this way, different enhancements can be used on each channel.

+There are three types of enhancements possible:

-    - Normalize
+* Normalize
-    - Histogram
+* Histogram
-    - GammaValue
+* GammaValue

-Normalize means to expand the contrast so that the minimum quantity is mapped to minimum brightness, and the maximum quantity is mapped to maximum brightness.
-Histogram is similar to Normalize, but the algorithm used attempts to produce an image with an equal number of pixels at all brightness levels.
-Finally, GammaValue is a scaling factor that adjusts the brightness of the data, with a value less than one (1) darkening the image, and a value greater than one (1) brightening it.
-(Normalize and Histogram do not have any parameters.)
-One can use <ContrastEnhancement> on a specific channel (say red only) as opposed to globally, if it is desired.
-In this way, different enhancements can be used on each channel:
+``<Normalize>`` means to expand the contrast so that the minimum quantity is mapped to minimum brightness, and the maximum quantity is mapped to maximum brightness.

+``<Histogram>`` is similar to Normalize, but the algorithm used attempts to produce an image with an equal number of pixels at all brightness levels.

+``<GammaValue>`` is a scaling factor that adjusts the brightness of the image.
+A value less than one (1) darkens the image, and a value greater than one (1) brightens it.
+The default is 1 (no change).

+These examples turn on Normalize and Histogram, respectively:

 .. code-block:: xml